HN32 MEng Mechanical Engineering / Engineering Management (4 yrs)

 - Mathematics for Engineering and the Environment Part II

-In the third year the course includes an individual project.
-Students can choose a further 50 credits to be undertaken between Semester 1 and Semester 2 from the wide list of options available for the Engineering Management theme.
+In the third year the course includes a Individual Project, which is compulsory for this theme.
+In addition to the modules below, students can choose further optional modules to be undertaken between Semester 1 and Semester 2 from the wide list of options available for the engineering management theme.
 Follow the link for a generic list of P3 optional modules available for the whole Mechanical Engineering programme.

-In the fourth year the course includes a Group Design Project (SESG6011), which is compulsory for this theme and totals 50 credit points at level M. Students can choose a further 100 credits to be undertaken between Semester 1 and Semester 2 from the wide list of options available for the Engineering Management theme.
-This includes a minimum of 40 credits of specialist Management and Law modules deliver by the Southampton Management School.
+In the fourth year the course includes a Group Design Project, which is compulsory for this theme.
+In addition to the modules below, students can choose further optional modules to be undertaken between Semester 1 and Semester 2 from the wide list of options available for the engineering management theme.
 Follow the link for a generic list of P4 optional modules available for the whole Mechanical Engineering programme.

 - Automotive propulsion